CBSE 10 SST Resources and Development Questions and Answers

 Area sown more than once in an agricultural year plus the net sown area is known as gross cropped area.

-10. what are the reasons for degradation in India?
+10. What are the reasons for degradation in India?

 Ans: Mining sites are abandoned after excavation work is complete leaving deep scars and traces of over-burdening.
 In states like Jharkhand, Chhattisgarh, Madhya Pradesh and Odisha deforestation due to mining has caused severe land degradation.
 In states like Gujarat, Rajasthan, Madhya Pradesh and Maharashtra overgrazing are one of the main reasons for land degradation.
 In the states of Punjab, Haryana, and western Uttar Pradesh, over-irrigation is responsible for land degradation due to water logging leading to an increase in salinity and alkalinity in the soil.
 Mineral processing like the grinding of limestone for the cement industry and calcite and soapstone for the ceramic industry generates huge quantities of dust in the atmosphere.
 It retards the process of infiltration of water into the soil after it settles down on the land.
 In recent years, industrial effluents as waste have become a major source of land and water pollution in many parts of the country.

-11. how can we solve the land degradation problem?
+11. How can we solve the land degradation problem?

 Ans: There are many ways to solve the problems of land degradation.
 Afforestation and proper management of grazing can help to some extent.
 Planting of shelter belts of plants, control of grazing, and stabilisation of sand dunes by growing thorny bushes are some of the methods to check land degradation in arid areas.
 Proper management of waste lands, control of mining activities, proper discharge and disposal of industrial effluents and wastes after treatment can reduce land and water degradation in industrial and suburban areas.

-12. what are the classifications of soil?
+12. What are the classifications of soil?
 Explain any three.

 Ans: India has varied relief features, landforms, climatic realms and vegetation types.
 It depends upon Classification of Soils India